|

 Rattlesnake Hills from Arctic blasts just as the Cascade Range to the west

+protects them from rain.
 Buena, WSU Public Agricultural Weather Station (PAWS) is within the

 Yakima Valley Rattlesnake Hills at 900 feet elevation.
 It represents the coolest temperatures that could be expected within the region because the station